sheeeng/sheeeng.github.io/_pages/about.md

 title: "About"
 ---

-I love the minimalist approach of Markdown and {% include icon-github.html %}.
+I love the minimalist approach of {% include icon-markdown.html %} and {% include icon-github.html %}.

 Markdown + Jekyll + GitHub = ᕕ( ᐛ )ᕗ